 The NANZRMC is an incorporated society that coordinates the collective interests of the affiliated member Rock and Mineral Clubs throughout New Zealand.

-Craig McGregor is the former secretary of the Canterbury Mineral and Lapidary Club.
+Craig McGregor is the former secretary of the Canterbury Mineral and Lapidary Club and current National Association President..
 His website shows the lapidary work he does, and offers a contact for trading in New Zealand materials.

 The Birdlings Flat Museum

 This is run by Vince and Collen Burke, at Birdlings Flat on Banks Peninsula, Canterbury.

 Jocelyn Thornton’s Book on New Zealand Gemstones

 This can be downloaded as a pdf file.
 You will need a broadband connection as the file is over 11 meg.